drashland/website-v2/docs/sinco/v4.x/2_tutorials/5_restricting_permissions.md

 This permission is only required for Windows and when using Chrome, because Windows can have one of two default locations for Chrome, so it checks if these files exist.
-The argument to pass to this is the patht o your Chrome executable:
+The argument to pass to this is the path to your Chrome executable:

 ```shell
 $ deno test --allow-read="C:\Program Files\Google\Chrome\Application\chrome.exe,C:\Program Files (x86)\Google\Chrome\Application\chrome.exe"